 - Freeze yourself: The Cryonics Institute freezes legally dead people in hopes that they might be revived in the future.

-Here are some eco-friendly alternatives (also known as green burials):
+Here are some eco-friendly alternatives to a traditional graveyard burial:

-- Feed mushrooms: Jae Rhim Lee and Coeio have pioneered the Infinity Burial Suit, a handcrafted garment laced with a “biomix” of mushroom mycelium and other microorganisms that aid in decomposition, neutralize toxins found in the body, and transfer nutrients in the remains to plant life.
+- Feed mushrooms: The Infinity Burial Suit is a handcrafted garment laced with a “biomix” of mushroom mycelium and other microorganisms that aid in decomposition.
+The suit neutralizes toxins found in the body and transfers nutrients from the remains to plant life.

-- Become part of a reef: Eternal Reefs and The Neptune Society are companies that use cremains as part of the foundation for man-made reefs in the Pacific and Atlantic Oceans.
-The cremains are mixed with concrete and shaped into various forms that eventually become shelter for sea life.
+- Become part of a reef: Eternal Reefs and The Neptune Society are companies that use human ashes (cremains) as part of the foundation for man-made reefs in the Pacific and Atlantic Oceans.
+The cremains are mixed with concrete and shaped into various forms that eventually become a shelter for sea life.

 - Grow into a tree: You can place your cremains in a Bios Urn and your loved ones can watch a beautiful tree emerge over the coming years.
 The urn is biodegradable, and Bios has a variety of tree species to pick from.